Gerry Glaude

 Gerry Glaude (November 10, 1927 - January 9, 2017) was a Canadian professional ice hockey defenceman.

 As a member of the Muskegon Zephyrs, Glaude was named to the IHL First All-Star Team in three consecutive years (1961 to 1963).
-During the 1962–63, Glaude became the first defenceman in the history of professional hockey to score 100 points in a single season.
+During the 1962–63 IHL season, Glaude became the first defenceman in the history of professional hockey to score 100 points in a single season.